 Fitness / Health Information

-Our locally-stored fitness data are not encrypted, but they are held in a secure sandbox which is only accessible from within our relevant app.
-You may however make an explicit choice to export your data to standard file types, for example to a comma-separated values (CSV) file, a GPS Exchange (GPX) file or a Training Center XML (TCX) file and these files can be used to visualise your data in other services.
+Our locally-stored fitness data are not encrypted, but they are held in a secure sandbox which is only accessible from within our app.
+You may however choose to export your data to standard file types, for example to a comma-separated values (CSV) file, a GPS Exchange (GPX) file or a Training Center XML (TCX) file.
+These files can then be used to visualise your data in other services.

 Health Connect on Android phones allows the interchange of fitness and health information between various third-party apps.
 We do not read or otherwise access any data from Health Connect.
 However you can choose to write data recorded in some of our apps to Health Connect which can then be accessed by other third-party fitness apps to which you have granted permission.
 No data from our apps are written to Health Connect unless you, as the user, make an explicit choice to do so.
 Such data can be deleted subsequently as needed.